 Every child in Reception has a 'Learning Journal' in which samples of the children's learning are kept.
-Tapestry is used alongside the learning journals to enable staff to take photos, write notes and share 'wow' moments with parents.
+There is also an online learning journals to enable staff to take photos, write notes and share 'wow' moments with parents.
 The children have work books for Writing and RE which shows a collection of work produced during adult led activities.